ewasilly/ProjectMProg/REPORT.md

 - Bootstrap is used in the html files to make order in the position of the data visualizations.
 All the visualizations in the visualizations.html are together in one container-fluid.
 The bar chart is in its own column.
 Under that column I created a row with three columns in it, one for each pie chart.
 Under that row I created another row the line graph in the left column (right-aligned) and the dropdown menu in the right columns (left-aligned).

 ## Experienced challenges
-- The bar chart, I had to start all over in week 3
+- The grouped bar chart, I had to start all over in week 3 because my bar chart turned out to be a normal bar chart and not a grouped bar chart.
-- The linked views were tricky
+- The dropdown many was quite tricky for me.
+I made the line graph first with all the lines in it, and then applied the dropdown menu.
+It took me some time to figure out how to isolate one line and make the 'add_lines' function work.
-- Errors don't always show up
+- Errors don't always show up, so it's sometimes hard to figure out what is going wrong.
-- I had to learn how to not stress when many errors appear
+- I had to learn how to stay calm when many errors appeared
-- I didn't really understand how data was loaded onto the page
+- I didn't really understand how data was loaded onto the page at first
-- I still find correct use functions difficult
+- I still find correct use of functions rather difficult

 ## Changes I have made
 - I had to let some ideas go because of a lack of time.
 For example, I wanted my line graph and pie chart to have a pretty transition, instead of just appearing on the page.
 Although I'm happy with the result, I would have liked to make my website look a bit more professional.